anshudutta/sre-cheat-sheet/README.md

     - 99% of requests complete in under 1000ms over a 28 day window.
     - 95% of requests complete in under 750ms over a 28 day window.
     - 90% of requests complete in under 500ms over a 28 day window.
-    - Latency SLO: 50% of requests complete in under 200ms over a 28 day window.
+    - 50% of requests complete in under 200ms over a 28 day window.

 - Availability SLO
 ![alt text](https://github.com/anshudutta/sre-cheat-sheet/blob/master/Server_error.png)